-The Fall Inclusion Advocate Social Justice 101 Orientation and the Inclusion Advocate Annual Update meetings have been scheduled for November 2, 2017 and November 6, 2017.
+The Fall Inclusion Advocate Social Justice 101 Orientation and the Inclusion Advocate Annual Update meetings have been scheduled for the Fall/Winter semesters.
 To view the times/locations and register for the meetings, please visit Sprout.

 Welcome to the AA/EEO Website